 If you’re an avid traveler and you haven’t heard of Airbnb before, you’re missing out on one of the best travel accommodation sites out there.
 Airbnb can be a great financial benefit, whether you’re saving money on your next trip or earning some with your own property!

-Let’s take a look at how Airbnb works and how you can save (or make) money with it.
+What is Airbnb?
+How does Airbnb work?
+Let’s take a look and find out how you can save (or make) money with it.

 What Is Airbnb?

 Airbnb aims to match two kinds of people together; those who have empty beds or houses that aren’t being used, and those who need a place to stay while on holiday.

 Airbnb isn’t really designed for people who want a bed for a night—while it can accommodate those kinds of people, you may find a hotel will suit you better.
 What Airbnb does offer, however, is a place to stay if you’re looking to stay for several days or weeks in a row.

 At the same time, if you have some extra space in your home (or even an entire home) that you’re not using right now, you can loan it out to people who need somewhere to stay for a few nights.

 That’s not to say Airbnb is the only website that offers this service.
 We’ve covered plenty more websites on our guide to high-quality alternatives to Airbnb.